-- o If the merger of North Point and United is approved, North Point will be merged with United, United will remain as the surviving company, and Dawson County Bank will become a subsidiary of United. - o As a result of the merger, North Point shareholders will receive 2.2368 shares of United common stock for each share of North Point common stock that they own for an aggregate of 958,211 shares of United stock. - o The merger must be approved by the holders of a majority of the North Point common stock. - The approval of the Board of Governors of the Federal Reserve System, and the Department of Banking and Finance of the State of Georgia has been received. - A condition to the closing of the merger is the approval by United shareholders of the increase in United's authorized common stock from 10,000,000 to 50,000,000 shares. - We expect the merger to be accounted for as a pooling of interests, which means that we will treat North Point and United as if they had always been combined for accounting and financial reporting purposes.
+- o If the merger of North Point and United is approved, North Point will be merged with United, United will remain as the surviving company, and Dawson County Bank will become a subsidiary of United. - As a result of the merger, North Point shareholders will receive 2.2368 shares of United common stock for each share of North Point common stock that they own for an aggregate of 958,211 shares of United stock.
+After the merger, North Point shareholders will own 9.71% of the outstanding common stock of United based on 8,035,868 shares outstanding on May 15, 2000 plus the 958,211 and 870,595 shares to be issued in connection with the North Point and Independent mergers. - The aggregate market value of the United common stock to be received by North Point shareholders is \$36,412,018 based on a United stock price of \$38.00 per share. - o The merger must be approved by the holders of a majority of the North Point common stock. - The approvals of the Board of Governors of the Federal Reserve System and the Department of Banking and Finance of the State of Georgia have been received. - A condition to the closing of the merger is the approval by United shareholders of the increase in United's authorized common stock from 10,000,000 to 50,000,000 shares. - o We expect the merger to be accounted for as a pooling of interests, which means that we will treat North Point and United as if they had always been combined for accounting and financial reporting purposes.